adiessl/BlazorSampleApp/README.md

 # BlazorSampleApp

-This repository showcases an error regarding the redirection of an unauthorized user to the login page.
-It is not yet clear, if the error is caused by configuring the app wrongly or by a bug in the framework.
+This repository showcases an error regarding the redirection of an unauthorized user to the login page. ~~It is not yet clear, if the error is caused by configuring the app wrongly or by a bug in the framework.~~

 The repository was created to be used in https://github.com/dotnet/aspnetcore/issues/28199.

+The problem was a configuration error: the `Authorize` attribute must be placed inside `_Host.cshtml` to work as desired.
+This repository was updated accordingly.

 ## Steps to reproduce
 1. Open the solution